Netflix/vmaf/resource/doc/datasets.md

 Datasets
 ===================

 We also provide two sample datasets including the video files and the properly formatted dataset files in Python.
+They can be used as sample datasets to train and test custom VMAF models.

 ### Netflix Public Dataset